NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     *   If a user has previously logged into the Portal and left a session without logging out, if the user returns to the Portal after the user's sessionID expires, it looks as if the user is still authenticated.
 The user cannot download the token and gets an error message that would not close.
 The user should clear the cache to properly log out.
     *   '--' symbol is missing on empty fields (blank instead) <!-- PGDC-2418 -->
     *   Download manifest button is available for TARGET projects with 0 files, resulting in error if user clic on button <!-- PGDC-2416 -->
+    *   After successful authentication, the authentication popup does not close for Internet Explorer users running in "Compatibility View".
+This only impact users at the NIH.
+Workaround is to uncheck "Display Intranet sites in Compatibility View" in Internet Explorer options.
+Alternatively, refreshing the portal will correctly display authentication status.
 *   Data
     *   When adding a custom range facet, default values are incorrectly populated <!-- PGDC-2445 --> <!-- PGDC-2444 -->  <!-- PGDC-2225 -->
     *   The portal might return incorrect match between cases and files when using field cases.samples.portions.created_datetime (custom facet or advanced search) <!-- PGDC-2440 -->